JHP2101/Gerrymandering-Final/CSV/Overall Block Groups CSV/README.md

 - `NH_PI`: Native Hawaiian and Pacific Islander, population in 2010 Census
 - `OTHER`: Other race, population in 2010 Census
 - `2MORE`: Two or more races, population in 2010 Census
+- `2MORE_OTHER`: Two races including some other race population in 2010 Census
+- `3MORE`: Two races excluding some other race, and three or more races, population in 2010 Census
 - `TOTAL`: Population for whom poverty status is determined in 2010 Census
 - `<.50`: <.50 Ratio of Income to Poverty Level in the Past 12 Months, population in 2010 Census
 - `.50-.99`: .50-.99 Ratio of Income to Poverty Level in the Past 12 Months, population in 2010 Census